About the CPC

 • aggregate amounts held under life insurance contracts as at 31/12.

-This broadening of the obligation to declare was done mainly to meet the information needs of the competent bodies consulting the CPC ('parties entitled to access the information').
-Over time, the CPC’s objective has also expanded.
-In addition to combating tax fraud, the CPC should also help to tackle money laundering, terrorist financing and other forms of serious crime.
+This extension of the reporting obligation was done mainly to meet the information needs of parties consulting the CPC ("parties entitled to information").
+Over time, the CPC’s objective has also been expanded.
+In addition to combating tax fraud, the CPC is intended to help tackle money laundering, terrorist financing and other forms of serious crime.

-The legislator has entrusted the management of the CPC to the National Bank of Belgium (NBB).
-The CPC is managed according to a strict legal framework and with due respect for the privacy of all parties involved.
+The legislature has entrusted the management of the CPC to the National Bank of Belgium (NBB).
+The CPC is managed in accordance with a strict statutory framework and with due respect for the privacy of all parties involved.

-The CPC allows information to be made available quickly to the so-called parties entitled to access the information.
-These are government bodies, individuals and institutions pursuing a public interest mission.
+The CPC allows information to be made available quickly to parties entitled to receive it, i.e. public authorities as well as individuals and institutions performing tasks in the public interest.

 The CPC receives information through two channels:

 The CPC centralises data on all Belgian accounts, certain financial contracts, financial transactions involving cash and all foreign accounts of Belgian residents.
-The aim is to make this information available quickly to the so-called parties entitled to access the information.
-These are government bodies, individuals and institutions that are legally entitled to request these data as part of their public interest mission.
+The aim is to make this information available quickly to so-called parties entitled to information.
+These are public authorities and persons and institutions authorised by law to request access to the CPC further to the performance of tasks in the public interest.

-These parties entitled to access the information may request information from the CPC for various objectives (click ‘Objectives’ below).
+These parties may request information from the CPC for various objectives (click on ‘Objectives’ below).

 Objectives

-• Certain officials of the Federal Public Service Finance and the Flemish Tax Administration: in case of indications of tax fraud as well as to collect tax and non-tax revenue;
+• Certain officials from the Federal Public Service Finance and the Flemish Tax Administration: in the event of indications of tax fraud as well as to collect tax and non-tax revenue;

 • The courts:

-• the Company Court: within the framework of insolvency proceedings;
+• the business courts: in the framework of insolvency proceedings;

 • the Central Office for Seizure and Confiscation (OCSC/COIV): to conduct solvency reviews for the purpose of recovering seized or confiscated amounts.